Barbara Palvin Dons Pink Bra Under Pajamas On Instagram

 Barbara Palvin was featured in a recent Instagram post by Victoria’s Secret, and she looked as great as ever in a pink bra.
-The bra was a light salmon-like color, and she wore it under a long-sleeved pajama top and matching shorts with a wide, white band.
+The bra was a light salmon color, and she wore it under a long-sleeved pajama top and matching shorts with a wide, white band.
 The pajamas had the letters “VS” on them, and Barbara smiled widely as she placed her hands on the platform bed behind her.
 The model sat on the ground, as her hair was worn down in a dramatic right part.
 She accessorized with a simple necklace.

 Meanwhile, Palvin has been fairly active on her personal Instagram account, although she hasn’t posted anything in a couple of days.
-Her newest photo is from a Giorgio Armani beauty event where she rocked a black dress, and it’s received over 1.2 million likes so far.
-As usual, her boyfriend Dylan Sprouse was also photographed alongside her.
+Her newest photo is from a Giorgio Armani beauty event where she rocked a black dress, and it has received over 1.2 million likes so far.
+As usual, her boyfriend, Dylan Sprouse, was also photographed alongside her.

-The couple attend many events together, and certainly make for a striking pair.
-For example, earlier this month on February 13, the two were spotted backstage at the Hugo Boss womenswear and menswear fashion show at New York Fashion Week.
+The couple attends many events together, and certainly make for a striking pair.
+For example, on February 13, the two were spotted backstage at the Hugo Boss womenswear and menswear fashion show at New York Fashion Week.
 Dylan wore a white turtleneck shirt under a leather jacket and dark red pants.
-Barbara, on the other hand, looked chic in a gray collard top with matching shorts.
+Barbara, on the other hand, looked chic in a gray collared top with matching shorts.
 She accessorized with a black bag casually slung over her left shoulder.

-The couple is arguable one of the fan favorites among the Victoria’s Secret Angels, so much so that they were featured on W Magazine’sdigital cover with the headline, “Dylan Sprouse & Barbara Palvin, a Modern Love Story”.
+The couple is arguably one of the fan favorites among the Victoria’s Secret Angels, so much so that they were featured on W Magazine’s digital cover with the headline, “Dylan Sprouse & Barbara Palvin, a Modern Love Story.”
 It’s arguably modern, because the first time they talked was when Dylan slid into Barbara’s DMs.

 Sprouse opened up about what happened next, because even though he gave out his number, Palvin didn’t exactly pounce.
 In fact, she left him hanging for months and months.